kmlawson/skills-in-transnational-history/seminars.md

 **Preparation**

-Please try to download and install [QGIS](http://www.qgis.org/en/site/forusers/download.html).
+If you haven't already done so, please try to download and install [QGIS](http://www.qgis.org/en/site/forusers/download.html).
 If you have problems, please make note of what issues appear and bring them in.

+*General Tips Regarding Installation Problems:* Many of the multi platform open source applications out there these days make use of Java.
+Sometimes the version of Java pre-installed on your laptop (or, indeed, not installed or active) will be the key problem for getting the application to function smoothly.
+Installing or updating the appropriate Java version can often fix these issues.
+Also, if you find yourself presented with unusual error messages, searching google with a large part or all of the error message in quotation marks will often lead you to bulletin boards where people have faced similar issues and tried different steps to resolve the issue (though *please* evaluate recommended instructions on random bulletin boards with great care and ensure your machine is backed up before trying anything too elaborate!).
+The website [Stack Exchange](https://stackexchange.com/) often has useful discussions that address software issue.

 **Key Readings**